WordPress/gutenberg/docs/readme.md

 Also, we can have as bullet points links pointing to these chapters. -->

 ### [Contribute to the block editor](/docs/contributors/readme.md)
 Everything you need to know to start contributing to the block editor.
-Whether you are interested in the design, code, documentation, support or internationalization of the block editor, you will find here guides to help you.
+Whether you are interested in the design, code, triage, documentation, support or internationalization of the block editor, you will find here guides to help you.